caseywebdev/react-list/README.md

 #### renderPageSize (defaults to `10`)

-A number that specifies how many items to render per page (does not apply to `uniform` items).
+A number that specifies how many items to render per page (this is calculated automatically for `uniform` items).

 #### threshold (defaults to `500`)